 HEALTH, AGING, AND SOCIETY MINOR PROGRAM

-The health, aging, and society minor enables students to receive a good grounding in the social scientific perspective on issues of aging and of health.
+The health, aging, and society minor enables students to receive a grounding in the social scientific perspective and issues of aging and of health.
 The minor consists of 18 credit hours.
-Courses used for this minor cannot at the same time be applied either to the minor programs in sociology, anthropology, social work, or psychology, or to the sociology major.

 Health, Aging and Society Minor Requirements